Part 1 Making a Picture Book Series: Creating a Picture Book Dummy

 When I was a little girl I thought everything at my grandmother's house was old - her house, the people, the trees and her furniture.
 I did not like old stuff.
 I liked modern and newer things.
 This story is based on those feelings I had as a child.
 In this version, the little girl is named May Lily and the last place she wants to be is at her grandmama's house.
 What will it take for her to learn to appreciate the beauty and joy in things that are old - especially her grandmother.

 I think I'm on the 13th or 14th revision of this story.
-The first fun tie bit to come out of this story was an full color illustration.
+The first fun tie bit to come out of this story was a full color illustration.
 It just came to me one day.
-So I sketched it out, took a ton of reference photos (using my friend and her daughter as models), and came up with this piece.
+So I sketched it out, took a ton of reference photos (using my friend and her daughter as models), and created this piece.

 But I was used to working very, very Big.
 Since my main medium is pastels, I typically worked on paper no smaller than 18X24 inches.
 So guess who struggled to make tiny, little thumbnails?
 Yep.
 I did.
 But I kept at it.
 This was my first attempt.